-- A. All non-residential uses in non-residential zoning districts are exempt from the provisions of this Section if said use is located within five hundred feet of municipal parking facilities.
+- A. All non-residential uses in non-residential zoning districts may be exempt from the requirements of this ordinance if said use is located within five hundred feet of a municipal parking facility.
 The distance is measured in a straight line from the edge of a municipal parking lot to the nearest building line of said use. - B. Payment In-lieu Fees.
 After using on-street, public parking, or municipal lot parking spaces towards the required parking, the Planning Commission may waive some of the remaining required parking for developments requiring a site plan, subject to the applicant's election to contribute a one-time fee to the City's Public Parking Fund in an amount established by resolution of City Council, in lieu of the number of spaces waived.